 Step 4: Inspect Again

-After your plants have quarantined and acclimated to your home, you should inspect them thoroughly one last time to ensure pests or disease haven’t resurfaced.
+After your plants have quarantined and acclimated to your home, you should inspect them thoroughly once more to ensure pests or diseases haven’t resurfaced.
 Prune and treat again if needed.
-For plants that are good to go, consider refreshing their potting and upgrading their planter size if needed.
-Head to our repotting guide for signs you need to repot your plant and step-by-step instructions.
+For plants that are good to go, consider refreshing their potting mix and upgrading their planter size if needed.
+Check out our Houseplant Repotting Guide for signs you need to repot your plant and step-by-step instructions.

 Step 5: Assimilate Plants

 Once your plants are cleared from quarantine and are looking refreshed (and maybe repotted), you can assimilate them into the rest of your indoor jungle!
-Be sure to follow up with the proper care, including their preferred sunlight and watering conditions.
+Be sure to follow up with the proper care, including their preferred light level and watering frequency.
 If you notice some leaf drop—do not be alarmed—your plants are adjusting to the lower light levels of being indoors.
 If you need some extra light inside, consider adding a grow light.